Privacy policy

 1. Your personal information

 Preserving your privacy is important to us and we are committed to letting you know how we use your personal information.
-The AFNCCF will only collect, process and store your personal information in accordance with data protection laws.
-Personal information is information from which an individual’s identity can be ascertained.
+AF will only collect, process and store your personal information in accordance with data protection laws.

 2. Your rights regarding your personal data

-AFNCCF adheres at all times to data protection legislation (currently the Data Protection Act 1998 and, from 25 May 2018, the EU GDPR), which provides the following rights for individuals:
+AF adheres to UK data protection legislation (including the Data Protection Act 2018 and the UK GDPR), which provides the following rights for individuals:

 1. The right to be informed